Skip to content

 But the truth is, objections are not rejections.
 There is a difference between ‘take me off your list and never call me again’ and ‘I’m busy, I can’t talk right now’.

-We spoke with Ivana Ivanova, a Cognism SDR who loves cold calling objections.
+We spoke with sales expert Ryan Reisert and Ivana Ivanova, a Cognism SDR who loves cold-calling objections.

-She and other Cognism SDRs have a list of common sales objections and ways to respond at her fingertips—a list of notes she can refer to during the call to stay level-headed and continue the conversation!
+They and other Cognism SDRs have a list of common sales objections and ways to respond at their fingertips.
+A list of notes they can refer to during the call to stay level-headed and continue the conversation!

-Keep reading to find out her top tips on objection handling, but while you're here, check out our Objection Response Generator!
+Keep reading to learn their top tips on objection handling.
+While you’re here, check out our Objection Response Generator.👇

 Objection-response-generator-page-header-update-v1